 African Female Theologians Telling Stories ‘Connected but Disconnected’

-The symposium “Connected but Disconnected” will critically explore how African Female Theologians in Europe (and other outsider-insiders) negotiate the (dis)connections they encounter as they participate in Dutch and Flemish theological discourse.
+African Female Theologians in Europe (A.F.T.E.) invites you to a first of its kind symposium under the theme 'Connected but Disconnected'.
+The symposium will critically explore how A.F.T.E. (and other outsider-insiders) negotiate the (dis)connections they encounter as they participate in Dutch and Flemish theological discourse.
 The event will bring together a range of scholars whose work engages and intersects with the aims and concerns of A.F.T.E.

 - Dr. Anne-Claire Mulder, Associate Professor of Women’s and Gender Studies Theology at the PThU